rtrelease/Jetson-Symbolics-Neuromorphics/ComputerVisions1.md

 **Being there, doing this:** Edge Computer Vision 2023
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/33759cf2-db07-449b-8041-3a090d552328)

-**Been there, done that:** Mid-'90s, brain imaging ray trace rendered on Amiga with Silver
+**Been there, done that:** Mid-'90s, brain imaging ray trace rendered on Amiga with Turbo Silver
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/9927a171-5a4f-4798-93c5-341343915f3c)